sigurd-ss/fig2pov/README.md

 See the documentation for more details on the extra options that can be specified.

-## Axes with multiple graphics objects
+## Multiple graphics objects
-TBD
+If an axes object contains multiple graphics objects, all of them will be included in the Povray script.